?

 Mon – Fri 9:00 AM – 5:00 PM

-CLOSED 12pm-1pm everyday.
+CLOSED 12pm-1pm Monday to Friday.

-Appointments only - please call reception on 09 837 3933
+Appointments only weekdays - please call reception on 09 837 3933 or book online via ManageMyHealth

-We are closed weekends and public holidays.
+We are closed Sundays and Public Holidays.

 After hours care